Carrots & Cookies

 Afterall, what is healthy for one person (like high fiber food) may not be healthy for another (someone may need low fiber for medical purposes).

-In my opinion, "healthy" often refers to a food that meets one or more of the following criteria: high in fiber, low in added sugar, low in sodium, low in saturated fat.
+As a dietitian, "healthy" often refers to a food that meets one or more of the following criteria: high in fiber, low in added sugar, low in sodium, low in saturated fat.

 What snacks are filling for kids?